finmoorhouse/hti/README.md

 ## About

 This is the current version of the website for the podcast https://www.hearthisidea.com.
-It was made by me, [Fin Moorhouse](https://finmoorhouse.com/).
+It was made by [me](https://finmoorhouse.com/).

 This is a static site built on [Eleventy](https://www.11ty.dev/) (11ty) and hosted on [Netlify](https://www.netlify.com/), with [Tailwind CSS](https://tailwindcss.com/) and a small number of additional plugins.
-The previous version of the site was built using [Gatsby JS](https://www.gatsbyjs.com/).
+The [previous version](https://github.com/finmoorhouse/hearthisidea.com/) of the site was built using [Gatsby JS](https://www.gatsbyjs.com/).

-The `/episodes` page has a Nunjucks shortcode for sidenotes, heavily inspired by Gwern's post on ['Sidenotes In Web Design'](https://gwern.net/sidenote).

 ## Installation